 When a magnificent lion appears in your dreams, it can be taken as a sign to bring energy, passion, and motivation to an important project or life goal.
 Having this dream is an indication you should “stand tall, hold your shoulders high, and stand your ground with a loud roar”, according to Crystal Clear Intuition.
 In other words, don’t give in to people who are trying to bring you down.

 Due to their position reigning at the top of the food chain, lions are generally seen as a powerful and positive symbol.
 They appear to represent courage, strength, bravery, and protection of their family.
 A sign of control and power, they’re dangerous when they need to be but are humble at the same time.

 The lion has been an important symbol since ancient times.
 The earliest graphic representations of lions showed them as organised hunters with great strength, strategies and skills, and the lion also holds huge historical significance for English heraldry and symbolism.

-On both the battlefield and in the sporting arena our heroes look to the lion’s courage and prowess for inspiration; the Coat of arms of England was a symbol for Richard the Lionheart, and later for England.
-Indeed, the nation’s greatest sporting success of recent times belongs to the women’s national football team – the Lionesses!
+On both the battlefield and in the sporting arena, our heroes look to the lion’s courage and prowess for inspiration; the Coat of arms of England was a symbol for Richard the Lionheart and, later, for England.
+Indeed, the nation’s greatest sporting success in recent times belongs to the women’s national football team – the Lionesses!
 Images of the lion are also worn by both the England men’s national football team and the England and Wales cricket team.